cuthbertLab/music21/music21/doc/html/_sources/moduleMeter.txt

 .. function:: fractionToSlashMixed()

-Given a lost of fraction values, compact numerators by sum if denominators are the same
+Given a list of fraction values, compact numerators by sum if denominators are the same

 >>> fractionToSlashMixed([(3, 8), (2, 8), (5, 8), (3, 4), (2, 16), (1, 16), (4, 16)])
 [('3+2+5', 8), ('3', 4), ('2+1+4', 16)]